tmarshall/dribbble-api/README.md

 # Usage

-Dribbble currently doesn't require any sort of auth key or access token.
+Dribbble doesn't (yet) require any sort of auth key or access token.
 Still, this module is a constructor.
-This way, if things change and keys are required, the constructor would become more useful.
+This way, if things change and keys are required, the constructor would be utilized and legacy code would be less effected.

 Making a request looks something like this: